-Name

-Date

-When do you plan to graduate?

-Employment and education: A place to work and train after graduation

-Where do you work or go to school now?

-Where do you want to work or go to school after you leave high school?

-Living arrangements: A place to live

-Where do you live now?

-at home with family

-on my own

-with a roommate
+Name Living arrangements: A place to live Community recreation and leisure Date Where do you live now? activities: Things for fun When do you plan to graduate? at home with family on my own with a roommate other What kinds of things do you do for fun at home, in the neighborhood, community?
+Employment and education: A place to work and train after graduation Where do you work or go to school now?
 Where do you want to live after you leave school?

-at home with family

-on my own

-with a roommate

-Community recreation and leisure

-activities: Things for fun

-What kinds of things do you do for fun at home, in the neighborhood, community?

-What kinds of things would you like to do for fun at home, in the neighborhood, community after you leave school?
+Where do you want to work or go to school after you leave high school? at home with family on my own with a roommate other What kinds of things would you like to do for fun at home, in the neighborhood, community after you leave school?